UlfathAraIslam/chef-recipe-hunter-client/README.md

 Once the server is running, open a web browser and navigate to http://localhost:5173/ to access the application.

+## Features

+This project includes the following features:

+- Ingredient search: users can search for recipes based on ingredients they have on hand
+- Recipe details: users can view detailed information about each recipe, including ingredients and instructions
+- Favorite recipes: users can save their favorite recipes for easy access later
+- Recipe sharing: users can share recipes with others via email or social media
+- Recipe reviews: users can leave reviews and ratings for recipes they have tried

 ## Custom Hooks

 This project includes a custom hook for handling form inputs.
 The `useForm` hook handles form validation and submission.